-The Reporters Committee offers comprehensive benefits packages for full-time employees, including 18 weeks of paid parental leave and up to 24 weeks of leave after one year of service through our New Child Leave Policy.
+The Reporters Committee offers comprehensive benefits packages for full-time employees, including 18 weeks of paid parental leave and up to 24 weeks of leave after one year of service through our Child Leave Policy.

 The Reporters Committee is committed to a diverse and inclusive workforce, and we strongly encourage women, veterans, people with disabilities, people of color, people of all ages, and gender nonconforming candidates to apply.

 RCFP is an equal opportunity employer and prohibits discrimination and harassment of any kind: RCFP is committed to the principle of equal employment opportunity for all employees and to providing employees with a work environment free of discrimination and harassment.
 All employment decisions at RCFP are based on business needs, job requirements and individual qualifications, without regard to race, color, age, religion or belief, family or parental status, or any other status protected by the laws or regulations in the locations where we operate.
 RCFP will not tolerate discrimination or harassment based on any of these characteristics.

 If you are an attorney with practical experience in our issue areas, and you are looking for pro bono opportunities, please send an email to Pro Bono Director Flavie Fuentes, ffuentes -at- rcfp.org.
 Please include your area of legal expertise, where you are admitted to practice, and whether you are with a firm, a solo practitioner or retired.